Katarzyna (Kasia) Kaczmarska

 Kasia’s research interests centre on knowledge construction among scholars and practitioners of international politics and the ways in which the socio-political context influences academic knowledge-making and use.
 She is a keen observer of the post-Soviet region with special reference to Russia's domestic politics and its relations with the world.

-Kasia co-convenes the British International Studies Association's (BISA) Interpretivism in IR Working Group.
-She is on the Global Epistemics book series Editorial Board.
-She is also a member of the Centre for Global Knowledge Studies (gloknos).
+Kasia is a member of the European Coordinating Committee for Academic Freedom Advocacy and the Academic Freedom and Internationalisation Working Group.
+She convenes the British International Studies Association's (BISA) Interpretivism in IR Working Group and is on the Global Epistemics book series Editorial Board.
+Kasia is also a member of the Centre for Global Knowledge Studies (gloknos).

 - PhD in International Studies

 - MSc in Development Studies with special reference to Central Asia

 2020 Making Global Knowledge in Local Contexts: The Politics of International Relations and Policy Advice in Russia, Routledge https://www.routledge.com/Making-Global-Knowledge-in-Local-Contexts-The-Politics-of-International/Kaczmarska/p/book/9780367186432

 2019 Academic community and policymaking in Russia: impact or detachment?, Problems of Post-Communism, Vol. 66(4), pp. 240-252.

 2019 Reification in International Relations: The process and consequences of reifying the idea of international society, International Studies Review, Vol. 21(3), pp.347–372.